-Nassau County currently has five open library branches.
-You may use your library card to checkout or return materials at any one of the branches.
+Nassau County has five library branches: Fernandina Beach, Yulee, Callahan, Hilliard, and Bryceville.
+There are also automated book lockers and book drops at the Fernandina Beach Library and the James Pages Building.
+You may use your library card to checkout or return materials at any of these locations.

 To obtain a library card without charge you must be a permanent resident of the state of Florida.
 You are also eligible for a card if you own property or a business in Nassau County.
 Proof of residence, or property ownership, is required at the time of application.